ailequal/hackintosh/CUPERTINO/README.md

 The bluetooth usb dongle works natively up until macOS 11.
 Starting from macOS 12 it seems that the extra kext "BlueToolFixup" is needed (not included in this configuration).

+If the GPU temperature is not detected by macOS, checkout [NootInc/RadeonSensor](https://github.com/NootInc/RadeonSensor).

 ### acpi

 Right now I am using the following Pre-Built SSDTs.
 One day maybe I will compile them (maybe).